finalclass/htmz/README.md

 ### "type=" issue

 The "type" is a keyword in gleam, so you can't use it as a field name.
-You can use "type_" instead.
+Use "type_" instead.

 ```gleam
 Input